Geonovum/KP-APIs/Werkgroep Authenticatie Autorisatie/4-Nederlands Profiel OAuth.md

 *   Client to authorization server.
 *   Protected resource to authorization server.

-When an iGov-compliant component is interacting with other iGov-compliant components, in any valid combination, all components MUST fully conform to the features and requirements of this specification.
-All interaction with non-iGov components is outside the scope of this specification.
+When an ~~iGov~~NLprofile-compliant component is interacting with other ~~iGov~~NLProfile-compliant components, in any valid combination, all components MUST fully conform to the features and requirements of this specification.
+All interaction with non-~~iGov~~NLProfile components is outside the scope of this specification.

-An iGov-compliant OAuth 2.0 authorization server MUST support all features as described in this specification.
-A general-purpose authorization server MAY support additional features for use with non-iGov clients and protected resources.
+An ~~iGov~~NLprofile-compliant OAuth 2.0 authorization server MUST support all features as described in this specification.
+A general-purpose authorization server MAY support additional features for use with non-~~iGov~~NLprofile clients and protected resources.

-An iGov-compliant OAuth 2.0 client MUST use all functions as described in this specification.
+An ~~iGov~~NLprofile-compliant OAuth 2.0 client MUST use all functions as described in this specification.
 A general-purpose client library MAY support additional features for use with non-iGov authorization servers and protected resources.

-An iGov-compliant OAuth 2.0 protected resource MUST use all functions as described in this specification.
-A general-purpose protected resource library MAY support additional features for use with non-iGov authorization servers and clients.
+An ~~iGov~~NLprofile-compliant OAuth 2.0 protected resource MUST use all functions as described in this specification.
+A general-purpose protected resource library MAY support additional features for use with non-~~iGov~~NLprofile authorization servers and clients.

 ### [2.](#rfc.section.2) [Client Profiles](#ClientProfiles)